In 1942, the city of North Little Rock began

 In 2011, as the United States Postal Service announced the closure of 3,700 post offices nationwide due to massive deficits, Baskin saw opportunity.
 The old Argenta Post Office in downtown North Little Rock officially closed June 15, 2012, leaving this historic building vacant and without purpose.
 According to the National Trust for Historic Preservation, “Local post office buildings have traditionally played an essential role in the lives of millions of Americans.
 Many are architecturally distinctive, prominently located, and cherished as civic icons in communities across the country.”
 The William F. Laman Public Library System believes in the Historic Argenta District.
 Its history and effort to preserve, restore, and revitalize Main Street and historic buildings and homes is important to the downtown area of North Little Rock.
 It brings community back to the city, boosting economic growth and creating sustainable and safe neighborhoods for its residents and visitors.

-Community integration has always been Baskin’s core motive behind directing the library into its future.
-His vision to move the library’s Argenta Branch into the Post Office has finally come true.
+Community integration was always Baskin’s core motive behind directing the library into its future.
+His vision to move the library’s Argenta Branch into the Post Office finally came true.

 With a loan from the City of North little Rock, the William F. Laman Public Library System purchased the former Post Office building for $775,000 on Sept.
 30, 2012.